erasmus-without-paper/ewp-specs-architecture/README.md

      limitations).
 And that's exactly when the `<user-message>` element comes handy.
 It allows the users and client developers to send invalid data sometimes, but it also allows those users to be instructed (directly by the server) about what they did wrong.
-For example: *Sorry, but University of Warsaw doesn't allow comments longer than 1000 characters.
+For example, *Sorry, but University of Warsaw doesn't allow comments longer than 1000 characters.
 Please make your comment shorter and repeat your request.*